Thomas Nahimana: 2017 election

-In November 2016, Nahimana Thomas and his close aids (Candidate Campaign Manager Venant Nkurunziza and Candidate Principal Spokesperson Claire Nadine Kansinge, along with the latter's seven month old baby Kejo Skyler) attempted to return to Rwanda to partake in the upcoming 2017 presidential election but were refused entry into Rwanda by Paul Kagame's government.
+In November 2016, Nahimana Thomas and his close aids (Candidate Campaign Manager Venant Nkurunziza and Candidate Principal Spokesperson Claire Nadine Kansinge, along with the latter's seven-month-old baby Kejo Skyler) attempted to return to Rwanda to partake in the upcoming 2017 presidential election but were refused entry into Rwanda by Paul Kagame's government.
 They arrived in Kenya, where they were informed that they could not board Kenyan Airways and complete the last leg of their trip because Kigali did not want them on Rwandan soil.
 On January 22, 2017, Nahimana attempted to return to Rwanda to run for the Presidency in the August 2017 elections.
-He would be the sole opponent against Paul Kagame who will run for a third term after the Rwandan Constitution was changed to allow a third term.
 Once again Nahimana was denied entry to Rwanda by the Rwandan Directorate of Immigration on the basis of a series of complex passport and visa issues.